|Scientific Name||Amaranthus retroflexus L.|

 Borne in short, dense, sometimes branched spikes up to 20 cm (7.87 inch) long, green, each flower unisexual but with both the male and female flowers on the same plant.

 Bracts about 6.5 cm (2.56 inch) long, longer than the sepals.

 Germination from late spring-summer.
 Seeds are lentiform, dark red-brown and shiny.

 More than 40 years.

-A. retroflexus is found on dry, disturbed ground and especially cultivated or abandoned fields and burned areas, where it is a rapid colonist.
+A. retroflexus is found on dry, disturbed ground and especially cultivated, set aside or abandoned fields and burned areas, where it is a rapid colonist.

 Redroot pigweed prefers warm and fertile soils.

 Crops with late canopy closure like row crops, vegetables.

 This aggressive weed is native to tropical America, but is found throughout both American subcontiments but also in Western, Central and Eastern Europe and parts of Asia.
 It greatly reduces yield and quality and interferes with combine harvesting.
 Because of its rapid growth and deep root system (more than 1 m; 39.37 inch) it competes for water and nutrition, therefore it is very resistant to drought.
 Redroot pigweed accumulates nitrate and may cause bloat in cattle.